JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_08/unconstrained.md

 !!! info "Take care:"
     This theorem does not hold if ``X`` is not the whole space.
 A simple counterexmple is minimization of ``f(x)=x`` on ``X=[0,1]``.

-Since the gradient is the direction of the steepest descent, the straightforward idea is to move in the opposite direction.
+Since the gradient is the direction of the steepest ascent, the straightforward idea is to move in the opposite direction.
 This gives rise to the gradient (or steepest) descent algorithm
 ```math
 x^{k+1} = x^k - \alpha^k\nabla f(x^k),
 ```